-Urine is a fluid which contains water and waste products that are secreted by the kidneys and stored in the bladder until it is voided (discharged) via the urethra.
+Urine is a fluid that contains water and waste products that are secreted by the kidneys.
+The urine is stored in the bladder until it is voided (discharged) via the urethra.
 The purpose of urine production is to eliminate excess water and water-soluble wastes from the body.

-The urinary system contains the upper urinary tract containing the kidneys and ureters.
-The lower urinary tract, containing the bladder and urethra.
+The urinary system consists of the upper urinary tract, containing the kidneys and ureters, and the lower urinary tract, containing the bladder and urethra.

 Why does cat urine smell so bad?

-There are several reasons why cat urine smells.
-Firstly, cats evolved as desert-dwelling animals and their body needed to be able to survive on low amounts of water, as a result of this, a cat’s urine is much more concentrated than that of humans and the more concentrated the urine, the stronger the odour.
+There are several reasons why cat urine smells unpleasant.
+First, cats evolved as desert-dwelling animals and their body needed to be able to survive on small amounts of water, and as a result of this, a cat’s urine is much more concentrated than that of humans.
+The more concentrated the urine, the stronger the odor.

-Adult cats urine contains a sulfur-containing amino acid known as felinine, the hormone testosterone stimulates the production of felinine once the cat reaches maturity.
+Adult cats’ urine contains a sulfur-containing amino acid known as felinine.
 Males and females excrete this chemical, however, males excrete more, especially intact males.
-Felinine is odourless until bacteria begin to break it down, at which time it produces its characteristic pungent smell.
+Felinine is odorless until bacteria begin to break it down, at which time it produces its characteristic pungent smell.
 It is believed that felinine is a precursor to pheromones which serve to attract members of the opposite sex and to mark the cat’s territory.